tatarenstas/tatarenstas/README.md

 ### 🙋‍♂️ About me

-🇺🇦 I live in Ukraine.
+🇺🇦 I live in Ukraine

-👨‍💻 I do machine learning.
+👨‍💻 I do machine learning

 #
 ### 🛠️ My favorite language